Ward-Smeyers/OS-Windows_Casestudy/README.md

 -	Whether the firewall is on
 -	Whether the virtual box guest additions are installed in the virtual machine.
 -	How long your device can work with a trial edition.
--	If your keyboard layout is "Belgian (period) or not.
+-	If the keyboard layout "Belgian (period) is in the LanguageList.

 And